Michael Griffel, Director

 Listed rates for residence halls and other housing options are subject to approval and change by the University of Oregon leadership team, which reserves the right to increase charges during the fiscal year if actual expenses of housing operations exceed budgeted expenses.

-The Office of University Housing offers a variety of academic connections and academic residential programs for residents, with campus partners such as First-Year Programs, the Robert D. Clark Honors College, the Charles H. Lundquist College of Business, Office of Sustainability, Career Center, and Knight Library.
-Programs include residential Freshman Interest Groups (FIGs), Building Business Leaders (a cohort of the CEO Network), Carnegie Global Oregon, Sustainability Hall, Sophomore Experience, Community Conversations, Supernova, the Office of Academic Advising, and the residential academic communities of the Global Scholars Hall: the Chinese Flagship Program, College Scholars, Deutsch erleben! (the German immersive learning community), Japanese Global Scholars, Clark Honors College, Vivir en español (the Spanish immersive learning community), and Vivre en français (the French immersive learning community).
+The Office of University Housing offers a variety of academic connections and academic residential programs for residents, with campus partners such as First-Year Programs, the Robert Donald Clark Honors College, the Charles H. Lundquist College of Business, Office of Sustainability, Career Center, and Knight Library.
+Programs include residential Freshman Interest Groups (FIGs), Building Business Leaders (a cohort of the CEO Network), Carnegie Global Oregon, Community for Ecological Leaders, Sophomore Experience, Community Conversations, Crash Course, the Office of Academic Advising, and the academic residential communities of the Global Scholars Hall: the Chinese Flagship Program, College Scholars, Deutsch erleben! (the German immersive learning community), Japanese Global Scholars, Clark Honors College, Vivir en español (the Spanish immersive learning community), and Vivre en français (the French immersive learning community).

 Choosing a special-interest hall is another way residents can tailor their environments and develop relationships with people with similar interests.
-In past years, some of the special interests have included creative arts, technology, multicultural, wellness and substance-free, civic engagement and leadership, and music.
+In past years, some of the special interests have included creative arts, technology, multicultural, wellness and substance-free, and civic engagement and leadership.

 Contract and Rates

 Residence hall contracts cover the full academic year.
 Should a resident move in after the beginning of the academic year, the contract is in effect from the move-in date until the end of the academic year.
-For residence halls, the academic year is September 20, 2012, through June 14, 2013, excluding winter and spring breaks.
-During these breaks, residents may stay in the halls for an additional fee; food service is not provided.
+For residence halls, the academic year is September 27, 2013, through June 13, 2014, excluding winter break.
+During the winter break, residents may stay in the halls for an additional fee; food service is not provided.